fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Example 1: Simple Example**

-In this example, the `key` provided in our transform function is "product".
-This means that each of the keys within the object given as input, will be added as a value to the corresponding object with "product" as key.
+In this example, the `key` provided in our transform function is `product`.
+This means that each of the keys within the object given as input, will be added as a value to the corresponding object with `product` as key.

 <table><thead>
 </thead><tbody>
 <tr><th>source</th><th>rule</th><th>Output</th></tr>
 <tr><td><pre><code>
 {
     "foo": {
         "salad": { "price": 10, "healthy": "yes" },
         "candy": { "price": 18, "healthy": "no" }